rushikeshpawar22581/LWGNNCSP/ALIGNN/README.md

 Crystal structure prediction with ALIGNN as GNN backbone involves three key steps: (a) Training ALIGNN model (b) Geometry Optimization with Bayesian Optimization (c) Performance Evaluation

 ## Training ALIGNN model
 ALIGNN model was trained on Matbench dataset and its augmented counterpart as required for formation energy prediction.
 Use https://github.com/usnistgov/alignn on how to train ALIGNN model.
+Instructions to augment the dataset as mentioned in manuscript and select the best model as per our framework can be found in `alignn/data/README.md`.

 ## Geometry Optimization
 Update `gnoa.in` as required with composition, optimal GNN model path, geometry optimization output path and other parameters.
 Run `python predict_structure.py` for geometry optimization.
 The final structure predicted by the algorithm is in `best.cif` file in the geometry optimization output directory.